 Relational databases, like traditional SQL servers, are databases where users interact with the database content using a standard query language (SQL).
 Relational databases are ideal for transactions, adhering to atomic, consistency, isolation, and durability (ACID) properties, such as those needed in banking transactions.

 Non-relational databases like NoSQL and other cloud native databases are ideal for handling unstructured data.
 These types of databases are for special application use cases, such as for JSON documents with a flexible database schema, searching document locations that contain particular words, quick storage and retrieval of values, storing relationships between objects, and recording events with timestamps.

 An end-user database is a database that can either be relational or non-relational, but remains transparent.
 No-code/low-code platforms use this type of database so they can store, edit, search, group, sort, filter, and manipulate customer information without the need to use a programming language.
 This model provides easy-to-use app builders for quickly building views, reports, relationships, and pivot tables.

-Features of Online Database Software
+What are the Features of an Online Database Software?

 Today’s online database providers offer a variety of database types, software, and added services.
 But some common features remain important for companies in their search for the right online database.

 Fully managed database software can remove some of the burden of administration and maintenance tasks.
 And with a trend moving toward serverless architecture, companies should check if the provider can also offer this additional capability with seamless transition.